 Knowlton and Squire [36] reported dissociations between categorization and recognition in amnesic individuals and used these data to argue for multiple memory systems to mediate these tasks.
 However, Nosofsky and Zaki [37] and Zaki et al. [38] have shown that they can quantitatively fit the Knowlton and Squire and their own data using an exemplar model in which they choose a low value of their sensitivity parameter.
 Their low sensitivity parameter plays a role like the low vigilance parameter in ART.
 It should be noted that, when an exemplar model is interpreted as a realtime dynamical processing model, its hypotheses look very much like those of an ART model.
 These parallel approaches may thus become even more closely linked through future research.
-In this regard, Nosofsky and Johansen [39, p.
-375] have argued that many multiplesystem accounts can be replaced by a single system model when "similarity relations among exemplars change systematically because of selective attention to dimensions and because of changes in the level of sensitivity relating judged similarity to distance in psychological space.
+In this regard, [39, p.
+375] have argued that many multiple-system accounts can be replaced by a single system model when "similarity relations among exemplars change systematically because of selective attention to dimensions and because of changes in the level of sensitivity relating judged similarity to distance in psychological space.
 Adaptive learning principles may help explain the systematic influence of the selective attention process and of modulation in sensitivity settings on judged similarity."
-ART provides a dynamical account of how subjects can incrementally learn to selectively pay attention to predictive stimulus dimensions and of how they may alter their vigilance, or sensitivity, in a context-sensitive way.
+ART provides a dynamical account of how subjects can incrementally learn to selectively pay attention to stimulus dimensions and of how they may alter their vigilance, or sensitivity, in a context-sensitive way.

 Good fits to data with the 5-4 category structure were achieved by an ART model with the following selfsupervision refinement: Each test exemplar can perturb those memories that had already been learned in the training phase.
-This memory change represents a kind of selfsupervised learning.
+This memory change represents a kind of self-supervised learning.
 It clarifies why in the testing phase less than 100% classification is observed for exemplars that subjects had previously been trained to perfect performance.
 This learning scheme fits the data and provides new insights into the prototype-exemplar debate.
-The simulation results suggest that, for this data structure, subject learning leads to what Nosofsky calls a rule-plus-exceptions approach for categorization: the model created, on average, 2 prototypes per category (as opposed to 1, if it were a purely prototypebased classification) of which one covered a large region of the feature space and the other covered a very small region.
-These results also clarify why small populations of cells in inferotemporal cortex can be used to categorize many objects in the world.
-Finally, The ART concept of a vigilance-controlled, attentive, critical feature pattern allows this model to overcome problems of classical prototype and exemplar models while explicating in a real-time neural processing framework the intuitive concepts that made these models so appealing.
+The simulation results suggest that, for this data structure, subject learning leads to a type of rule-plus-exception approach for categorization: the model created, on average, 2 prototypes per category (as opposed to 1, if it were a purely prototype-based classification) of which one covered a large region of the feature space and the other covered a very small region.
+These results also clarify why a small population of cells in inferotemporal cortex can be used to categorize many objects in the world.